Risk factors for breast cancer: Heredity

-United Kingdom being a member of the International Cancer Genome Consortium is leading efforts to map breast cancer's complete genome.
+The United Kingdom, being a member of the International Cancer Genome Consortium, is leading efforts to map breast cancer's complete genome.

 BRCA1 and BRCA2

 In 5% of breast cancer cases, there is a strong inherited familial risk.

 Two autosomal dominant genes, BRCA1 and BRCA2, account for most of the cases of familial breast cancer.
 Women who carry a harmful BRCA mutation have a 60% to 80% risk of developing breast cancer in their lifetimes.
 Other associated malignancies include ovarian cancer and pancreatic cancer.
-If a mother or a sister was diagnosed breast cancer, the risk of a hereditary BRCA1 or BRCA2 gene mutation is about 2-fold higher than those women without a familial history.
+If a mother or a sister was diagnosed breast cancer, the risk of a hereditary BRCA1 or BRCA2 gene mutation is about two-fold higher than those women without a familial history.
 Commercial testing for BRCA1 and BRCA2 gene mutations has been available in most developed countries since at least 2004.

 In addition to the BRCA genes associated with breast cancer, the presence of NBR2, near breast cancer gene 1, has been discovered, and research into its contribution to breast cancer pathogenesis is ongoing.